cricro1304/ADM-HW5/README.md

 ## Repo content

-- **main.ipynb:** A comprehensive Jupyter notebook that presents a detailed analysis of the data.
+- **main (2).ipynb:** A comprehensive Jupyter notebook that presents a detailed analysis of the data.
 It includes a systematic breakdown of the analysis process, the resulting insights, and accompanying explanations to give a better understanding of the findings.
 - **citation_graph.gml:**  A .gml file containing the citation graph.
 - **collab_graph.gml:**  A .gml file containing the collaboration graph.
-- **commandline_2.sh:** A PowerShell script that carries out the Command Line Task.
+- **commandline_4.sh:** A PowerShell script that carries out the Command Line Task.

 ## Usage